Registered Nurse - Health Outreach

 What’s in it for you:

-With a strong focus on employee well-being and development, LIHC is proud to support our staff with a well-structured compensation plan:
+With a strong focus on employee well-being and development, LIHC is proud to support our staff with a well-structured compensation plan.
+This initial contract for approximately 13 months of employment includes:

-- Paid sick and emergency time to tend to self and family care
+• Paid time off for vacation, and paid sick and emergency time to tend to self and family care

 How to Apply: